getify/eslint-plugin-proper-arrows/README.md

 #### Rule `"location"` Configuration: `"export"`

-To configure this rule mode (defaults to on, set as `false` to turn off):
+To configure this rule mode (on by default, set as `false` to turn off):

 ```json
 "@getify/proper-arrows/location": [ "error", { "export": true, "trivial": false } ]
 ```

-When exporting a function expression, use a named function expression:
+When exporting a function declaration, use a named function:

 ```js
 export default function lookup(id) {